A landed property is one where the erected house is on land that is also owned by the house owner.

-Interest for landed property transactions have grown over the years.
-As demand for such properties have increased since 2019 for both new and resale transactions.
-As the number of landed transactions rose from over 2,000 units being transacted in 2020 to over 3,000 units being sold in 2021.
+Interest for landed property transactions have grown over the years as demand for such properties have increased since 2019 for both new and resale transactions.
+The number of landed transactions have also risen from over 2,000 units being transacted in 2020 to over 3,000 units being sold in 2021.

 If you are new to landed properties, here are a few things to know about who can actually purchase landed property.

 According to the Singapore Land Authority (SLA), a foreign person is any person who is not a:

 - Singapore citizen;

 - Singapore company;